 Q: I work for a small start-up.
 All of us do everything all the time!
 Recently there was a snowstorm.
 Our building maintenance team did a poor job of plowing.
 There were a few employees who had cars that got plowed in.
 Our CEO asked us all to chip in to shovel out the plowed in cars so people could get out.
 I think we should have just paid for cabs for them to get home.
 Have you ever heard of employees being asked to shovel out the cars of co-workers?

 A: Many of us have been stressed by snow storms this winter.
 The snow has created chaos with travel schedules, work commitments and the challenges of working at home when you are typically not a telecommuter.

 As you mention, some employees have had their vehicles plowed in.
 I know some of my clients received mandates, which came from commercial landlords.
 In short, the mandate is “move all employee and visitor cars by X time or they will be towed.”
 I am wondering if your CEO received such a message but perhaps did not communicate this instruction.
-Plows struggle with clearing parking lots if many cars are left there, especially for several days.
-As I recall, during a recent blizzard, there was a parking ban in Boston and cars were towed if they were left on the street overnight.
+Plows struggle with clearing parking lots if many cars (visit this site to know about the best dealership available around your locality) are left there, especially for several days.
+As I recall, during a recent blizzard, there was a parking ban in Boston and cars (look at this site to know more about the latest models launched recently) were towed if they were left on the street overnight.
 My guess is that your CEO faced a similar situation.

 I just hope the groundhog is wrong!
 Go Pats!